-Were you one of the many who were stunned to learn that the pollsters and election forecasters called the presidential election wrong?
-Party affiliations aside, all marketers can learn an important lesson from this election: be careful not to put too much faith in data as absolute predictors of future outcomes.
+A couple years ago many of you were stunned to learn that the pollsters and election forecasters called the presidential election wrong.
+But, party affiliations aside, all marketers can learn an important lesson from the last election: be careful not to put too much faith in data as absolute predictors of future outcomes.

-“The uncertainty we have to account for is the uncertainty of things we don’t know we don’t know,” said Dr. Pradeep Mutalik, a research scientist at the Yale Center for Medical Informatics, who says the results of this year’s presidential election made a mockery of analytical election forecast modelers.
+“The uncertainty we have to account for is the uncertainty of things we don’t know we don’t know,” said Dr. Pradeep Mutalik, a research scientist at the Yale Center for Medical Informatics, who says the results of that presidential election made a mockery of analytical election forecast modelers.

 Big data and predictive marketing have changed how companies think about marketing.
 We’re supposed to know what will happen within a decimal place of precision when we plan the next six months.
 Suppose your CEO asks you: “If I give you [n] dollars for marketing, how many new customers and dollars of revenue can I expect?”
 You dutifully grind through the data and produce a report that declares some expected number of customers and revenue.
 And there it is: the defining moment when you and the executive team look one another in the eye and agree that this is how you will be measured month over month, quarter over quarter.